LabanPHLabanPH — home

 A financing or lending company took, or threatened to take, a mortgaged motorcycle or vehicle by force, tow, or intimidation without the borrower's consent and without a court order.
 Philippine law has no self-help repossession: recovery of the collateral is by voluntary surrender or a court replevin action (Rules of Court, Rule 60); forcible seizure can be grave coercion (Revised Penal Code Art.
 286).
 SEC-registered financiers are also bound by RA 11765 and SEC rules.

-Global Mobility Service Philippines, Inc. is named in vehicle repossession without a court order complaints documented through LabanPH's intake process.
+No vehicle repossession without a court order complaint naming Global Mobility Service Philippines, Inc. has been submitted to LabanPH yet — if this happened to you, yours would be the first.
 A financing or lending company took, or threatened to take, a mortgaged motorcycle or vehicle by force, tow, or intimidation without the borrower's consent and without a court order.
 Philippine law has no self-help repossession: recovery of the collateral is by voluntary surrender or a court replevin action (Rules of Court, Rule 60); forcible seizure can be grave coercion (Revised Penal Code Art.
 286).
 SEC-registered financiers are also bound by RA 11765 and SEC rules.
-For Global Mobility Service Philippines, Inc. specifically, the complaint pattern intersects with SEC Enforcement and Investor Protection Department jurisdiction because the company is SEC-registered and operates in loans, gps.
+Global Mobility Service Philippines, Inc. is SEC-registered and operates in loans, gps, which places a complaint of this kind under the SEC Enforcement and Investor Protection Department.

 Legal basis (Philippines)